8 min read

-Of course, there's also an overwhelming amount of tooth-cleaning treats and toys at the pet store.
-From bones to rawhide strips to special biscuits, these items are great fun for your dog, but can't always be relied on to truly clean your dog's teeth and some can cause injury to the mouth.
-It's important to consult with your veterinarian on the best home care routine options for you and your pet.
+Of course, there’s also an overwhelming amount of tooth-cleaning treats and toys at the pet store.
+From bones to rawhide strips to special biscuits, these items are great fun for your dog, but can’t always be relied on to truly clean your dog’s teeth and some can cause injury to the mouth; some can cause mouth injury.
+It’s important to consult with your veterinarian on the best home care routine options for you and your pet.

 Why Clean Your Dog’s Teeth?

 Dog owners know that a little puppy breath is part of the charm of dog ownership.
-But the benefits of regularly cleaning your dog's teeth go way beyond fresh breath and cleaner teeth.
+But the benefits of a dog dental cleaning go way beyond fresh breath and cleaner teeth.
 Besides avoiding breath that scares away the cats, the long-term perks of good dental care include:

-- Avoiding tooth loss – Especially as they age, dogs have the potential to need a tooth extraction if their mouths, gums, or plaque become diseased.
-A mouth of shining fangs can lead to a better quality of life overall.
+- Avoiding tooth loss – Especially as they age, dogs can need a tooth extraction if their mouths, gums, or plaque become diseased.
+A mouth of shining fangs can improve overall lead to a better quality of life.

 - Stopping organ damage – In severe cases, bacteria from tooth plaque can enter a dog’s bloodstream and harm the kidneys, liver, and even their heart.
 Protecting those pearly whites isn’t just a dental issue—it’s a whole health issue, too.

-It is important to note that non-anesthetic dentals, where your pet's teeth are cleaned while they are awake, are frequently marketed to pet owners as a low cost way to clean pets' teeth.
+It is important to note that non-anesthetic dentals, where your pet’s teeth are cleaned while awake, are frequently marketed to pet owners as a low cost way to clean pets’ teeth.
 The reality is that this procedure can be traumatic to the pet.
-During this process, it is difficult to get under the gum line, take x-rays, or measure pockets.
+During this process getting under the gum line, taking x-rays, or measuring pockets is difficult.
 To get the most benefit out of the procedure it is generally recommended that a pet is under anesthesia.
 If you have concerns about putting your pet under anesthesia our veterinarians will be happy to recommend the best options for you and your pet.

 How Often Should You Brush Your Dog’s Teeth?